Simulation-based Inference with the Python Package sbijax

 \subsection{Surjective neural likelihood estimation}

-To do inference using neural likelihood estimation, the user first needs to specify a conditional density model which will be used to estimate a conditional probability density function $q(y, \theta)$ for the data. \begin{CodeChunk}
+To do inference using neural likelihood estimation, the user first needs to specify a conditional density model which will be used to estimate a conditional probability density function $q(y, \theta)$ for the data. \begin{small}

-\begin{CodeInput} >>> n_dim_data = 8 >>> n_layer_dimensions, hidden_sizes = (8, 8, 5, 5, 5), (64, 64) >>> neural_network = make_maf( ... n_dim_data, ... n_layer_dimensions=n_layer_dimensions, ... hidden_sizes=hidden_sizes ... ) >>> >>> fns = prior_fn, simulator_fn >>> nle = SNLE(fns, neural_network) \end{CodeInput} \end{CodeChunk} In the code excerpt above, a surjective affine masked autoregressive flows, consisting of five flow layers, is constructed to model an eight-dimensional space and reduce it to a five-dimensional space at the third layer.
-The \texttt{make\_maf} function of \pkg{sbijax} automatically recognizes which type of flow is supposed to be built when a tuple that specifies the layer dimensionalities is provided (instead of an integer that specified the number of layers (c.f.
+\end{small} In the code excerpt above, a surjective affine masked autoregressive flows, consisting of five flow layers, is constructed to model an eight-dimensional space and reduce it to a five-dimensional space at the third layer.
+The \texttt{make\_maf} function of \texttt{sbijax} automatically recognizes which type of flow is supposed to be built when a tuple that specifies the layer dimensionalities is provided (instead of an integer that specified the number of layers (c.f.
 Section~\ref{sec:sbijax-alg_definition}).

 We then do sequential inference in $R=15$ rounds.
-The \proglang{Python} code describing the inferential problem is shown below. \begin{CodeChunk}
+The {Python} code describing the inferential problem is shown below. \begin{small}